casualuser/compound-angular/README.md

 ![Coengular Logo](http://vodbro.com/coangular.png)

-Coangular is CompoundJS and AngularJS' crossbreed built on custom Yo (Yeoman) generator with CompoundJS' native generators.
+Coangular is a CompoundJS and AngularJS crossbreed built on Yo (Yeoman) generators mixed with CompoundJS' generators to create a hybrid MVC-MVVM architecture.

 ## Project Setup